AI-Hypercomputer/xpk/docs/testing.md

 * **Command name that is executed:** cluster create, cluster create-pathways, or workload list.
 * **Use case it is covering:** nap cluster creation, tpu cluster creation, workload status listing

-For example, an integration golden test name could be: “NAP cluster-create with pathways”.
+For example, an integration golden test name could be: "NAP cluster-create with pathways".

 ### Developer guide to Integration Tests